boschglobal/dse.fmi/README.md

 ## Build

-> Note : see the following section on configuring toolchains.
+> Note : See the following section on configuring toolchains.

 ```bash
 # Get the repo.